-FY 2020-2021 PRIMARY GOALS/OBJECTIVES
+FY 2021-2022 PRIMARY GOALS/OBJECTIVES

-- Coordinate activities with the Concho Valley Economic Development District Board of Directors - Continue update the Comprehensive Economic Development Strategy - Coordinate and network with elected officials and economic development professionals to realize our district goals. - Manage the Tom Green Revolving Loan Fund and the new CVEDD CARES RLF and keep the EDD Board informed of all activity. - Administer the EDA grant for the Disaster Recovery Facility Initiative. - Administer the EDA grant for the CARES Act Recovery Assistance Initiative.
+- Coordinate activities with the Concho Valley Economic Development District Board of Directors - Continue update the Comprehensive Economic Development Strategy in preparation for the renewal at the end of 2022. - Coordinate and network with elected officials and economic development professionals to realize our district goals. - Manage the Tom Green Revolving Loan Fund and the new CVEDD CARES RLF and keep the EDD Board informed of all activity. - Continue the administration of the EDA grant for the Disaster Recovery Facility Initiative and close out by September 2022. - Continue the administration of the EDA grant for the CARES Act Recovery Assistance Initiative and close out by September 2022. - Begin the interworking of Broadband communications with stakeholders as it pertains to our region and keep up to date with currently funding opportunities and trends.

-FY 2020 - 2021 PROJECTED PERFORMANCE
+FY 2021 - 2022 PROJECTED PERFORMANCE